Twitter Facebook

 Books teach respect for self, others and the environment through fun and facts

 Understanding how to take care of oneself, others and the Earth starts in childhood.
-Inspired by her own passions, Golden has written three children’s books that have proven popular with educators and children alike.
+Inspired by her own passions, Golden has written four children’s books that have proven popular with educators and children alike.

-The “Bird Lady Meets Mort and Ort” series of three books takes children on whimsical journeys through Bird Lady’s garden, time spent with her on the beach and while grocery shopping.
-One day, she meets two zany birds named Mort and Ort Aahkamort who, in Golden’s first book, quickly teach her how to do a better job of helping wildlife visitors thrive in her garden.
+One day, she meets two zany birds named Mort and Ort Aahkamort who, in Golden’s first book, quickly teach her how to do a better job helping wildlife visitors thrive in her garden.
 Their sudden appearance on the beach in the second book teaches Bird Lady about the harmful effects of plastic litter on aquatic wildlife and shorebirds.
-And in the third book, the zany birds once again suddenly arrive and join her in a grocery store, teaching her about good nutrition, childhood obesity, bullying and practicing kindness toward others.
+In her third book, the zany birds once again suddenly arrive and join her in a grocery store, teaching her about good nutrition, childhood obesity, bullying and practicing kindness toward others.
+Her fourth and final book brings together the characters from previous books to celebrate family, friendship and sharing their stories with others.

 Gramma Golden